 As an exercise, rowing has been proven time and again to provide a low-impact, effective, full-body cardiovascular workout.
-It’s little wonder, then, that so many people are turning to indoor rowing machines for their dose of daily exercise at home.
+It’s little wonder then that so many people are turning to indoor rowing machines for their dose of daily exercise at home.

 While jogging, cycling and yoga may spring to mind as the best go-to answers for at-home exercising, for many athletes and workout enthusiasts, rowing trumps them all.
 Here are some of the reasons you may want to consider investing in one of the best home rowing machines for your daily workout.

-As anyone who has used a rowing machine already knows, when you finish your workout, there are very few parts of your body that don’t feel like it played a part (as in aren’t aching).
+As anyone who has used a rowing machine already knows, when you finish your workout, there are very few parts of your body that don’t feel like they played a part (as in aren’t aching).
 Compare this to running, cycling and other activities, and it’s easy to see why the ability to work out your full body is an appealing factor.

 High Intensity/Low Impact